-A modern point-of-service (POS) system will help you do far more than take orders and process payments.
+A modern point-of-sale (POS) system will help you do far more than take orders and process payments.
 But to get the most out of your POS, you need to understand how to use it properly.

 If you run a small business, using a POS system can be as easy as downloading an app onto your iPad and linking it up to a card reader.
 However, for larger businesses with more advanced hardware and software needs, using the POS might be a little more complex.